aihua-li12/Biclustering-SSVD/README.md

 from SSVDpkg_663proj21 import functions
 ```

-The key functions in this package are:
+The key functions in the `functions` module are:

 - `SSVD_layer(X, lam_grid, gamma1, gamma2, max_iter=5000, tol=1e-6)`: Get the sparse SVD layer given the data matrix X at a SVD layer and the tuning parameters grid.
 Accessible by `functions.SSVD()`.